metaforx/djangocms-rest/docs/how-to/02-plugin-creation.rst

 ..

 .. note::
-    ?html=1 will render the plugin as HTML.
+    ?html=1 will render plugins as HTML.

 **Response from the placeholders endpoint:**